quazimut/wallpapers/steem/README.md

-# I made a bunch of STEEM wallpapers: 1080p to 4K, both mobile and desktop, 3 different color variants

 The Steem logo is a nice design but if you google for Steem wallpapers you get almost nothing so I wanted to change that.
 I made all combinations of:
 - 3 color variant: light, dark and amoled
 - 2 logo size variant: small and large